 What Does Executive Treatment Offer Over Other Rehabs?

 Executive treatment is designed for people with high-level or high-profile jobs.
 This type of treatment provides you with extra privacy while undergoing treatment.
 Moreover, executive treatment was made with the high-pressure life of an executive in mind, meaning this treatment is tailored to help relieve the unique pressures and stressors of executive work.
-If you are an executive or other high-profile worker who is afflicted by opiate addiction, this may be the best option for your treatment.
+If you are an executive or other high-level worker who is afflicted by opioid addiction, this may be the best option for your treatment.

 What if I Have No Insurance?